Site icon Regpack

 Profit Margin Ratio

-When tracking your profit, it’s important to understand the difference between gross margin and net margin.
+When tracking your profit for a given period, it’s important to understand the difference between gross margin and net margin.
 While both terms refer to profitability ratios, they are very different.

 Gross margin is the percentage of money left over after deducting the cost of goods sold (COGS) from the total revenue.